You are here

-In order to access MGF through RAP, a client will need to use either of the pathways described in section 10.2.2 of this chapter and be referred to an appropriately qualified specialist or podiatrist for an assessment.
+In order to access MGF through RAP, a client will need to use either of the pathways described in section 10.2.2 in this library and be referred to an appropriately qualified specialist or podiatrist for an assessment.

 MGF must be clinically justified, based on an assessment by a podiatrist or suitably qualified specialist, in accordance with assessment guidelines.
 Prescriber guidelines, a list of MGF suppliers and register of DVA-approved ready-made depth/width medical grade footwear are available on the RAP provider page on the DVA website.

 Podiatry advisers are available to provide support to prescribing podiatrists.
-They can be contacted through DVA Health Provider Line on 1300 550 457 (metro) or 1800 550 457 (regional) and select option 1 for RAP (aids and appliances and medical grade footwear).
+They can be contacted through DVA Health Provider Line on 1300 550 457 and select option 1 for RAP, then option 2 (aids and appliances and medical grade footwear).